julioasotodv/spark-df-profiling/README.md

 ## Dependencies

-* Apache Spark (¡who would imagine!) -> tested under Spark 1.6.2.
+* Apache Spark (who would imagine!) -> tested under Spark 1.6.2.
 More version support coming soon!
 * **An internet connection.** Spark-df-profiling requires an internet connection to download the Bootstrap and JQuery libraries.
 You can choose to embed them in the HTML template code, should you desire.
 * pandas (>=0.16) -> needed for internal data arrangement.
 Only needed in the Spark driver.
 * matplotlib (>=1.4) -> needed for histogram creation.
 Only needed in the Spark driver.